Childhood and Education Journey of Arnold Schwarzenegger in Timeline

 2015: Filmed in Bugatti

-In 2015, Arnold Schwarzenegger was spotted and filmed in his silver Bugatti Veyron Grand Sport Vitesse with bright aluminum forged wheels and dark brown leather interior.
+In 2015, Arnold Schwarzenegger was filmed driving his silver Bugatti Veyron Grand Sport Vitesse with bright aluminum forged wheels and dark brown leather interior.

 August 2016: Filming Interrupted by Bank Robbers